Pulumi Infrastructure Deployment Guide¶

 # 3. Manual ECS service rollback

-aws ecs update-service --cluster tradai-dev --service tradai-backend-dev \
+aws ecs update-service --cluster tradai-dev --service tradai-backend-api-dev \

 --profile tradai --region eu-central-1